THE QATSPY® Quapaw Athletic & Tactical Sportswear Performance Yarak Outfitter’s

 - To hold Nineteen-hole meetings after each round of golf.

-3.3.1 The Function of the Golf Course and Golf Club is to: integrate Operation DOG TAG camps in with golf course or golf club membership.
+3.3.1 The Function of the Golf Course and Golf Club is to: integrate Operation DOG TAGS camps in with golf course club’s membership.
 Hold two tournaments on Memorial Day and/or Veterans Day.
 These tournaments can be set up on a match play or stroke play format.
-One of two tournaments is set up with membership of the golf course or golf club, where each squad has two Veterans and two course or club members.
+One of two tournaments is set up with membership of the golf course or golf club, where each squad has two Veterans and two course or club members per foursome.
 If necessary, this Veterans/members tournament can consist of two rounds, one in the morning and the other in the afternoon.
 An additional fundraising tournament can be planned, consisting of Veterans/Corporate leaders based on a four-man scramble format.
 This tournament is set up where two corporate members sponsor a squad to raise funds for the local camp.

 3.3.2 To grow the game, the host golf course or golf club can offer Veterans with special joining membership opportunities to become members of the golf course or golf club.
-This will provide better opportunities for the Veteran(s) to improve their golf game and increase participation.
+This will provide better opportunities for the Veteran(s) to improve their golf game and increase participation in membership.

 3.4 Competitors Structure and Guidelines